 Permits the governor and chief justice to hire outside counsel without the attorney general's authorization.
 Increases certain court fees.
-Amends the law that requires bonds from judgment debtors who appeal the judgment.
-Amends various laws to conserve court resources.
+Amends various laws to create savings of court resources.

-- 1. 1 Attorney for state officers, boards, or commissions; employ counsel.
+- 1. Attorney for state officers, boards, or commissions; employ counsel.
 Permits the governor and chief justice of the supreme court to authorize employment of outside counsel, as an alternative to representation by the attorney general, in matters that the governor or chief justice deem necessary for the proper conduct of the state's legal business.
 Currently, the attorney general has exclusive authority to authorize retention of outside counsel.
-The attorney general's power in this regard is mandatory if the governor or chief justice files a certified document with the secretary of state declaring the need for outside counsel. - 2.
-Criminal sentencing transcripts.
-Grants discretion to the court to order creation of a paper transcript of sentencing proceedings in criminal cases.
-Currently a paper transcript is required in each case where the defendant is convicted of a felony or gross misdemeanor. - 3.
-3 Court fee amounts.
+The attorney general's power in this regard is mandatory if the governor or chief justice file a certified document with the secretary of state declaring the need for outside counsel. - 2.
+Court fee amounts.
 Increases the civil filing fee for all parties from \$135 to \$250.
 Increases the fee for issuing a subpoena from \$3 to \$6.
-Increases the fee for issuing an execution and filing, or other order of the court, from \$10 to \$20.
+Increases the fee of issuing an execution and filing, or other order of the court, from \$10 to \$20.
 Increases the fee for issuing a transcript of a judgment or for filing and docketing such a transcript from another court from \$7.50 to \$15.
 Increases the fee for filing trusteeship accounts from \$10 to \$20.
 Increases the fee for deposit of a will with the court from \$5 to \$10.
 Increases the fee for recording a notary commission from \$25 to \$50.
-Establishes a new fee of \$25 for filing a motion or response to a motion in civil, family (excluding child support cases), and guardianship cases.

-- 4. 4 Conciliation court fee.
-Establishes a flat \$50 filing fee for conciliation court actions. - 5.
-5 Appellate filing fee.
-Increases the fee for filing an appeal from \$250 to \$500. - Human rights department; fee for certificate of compliance.
-Establishes a \$75 fee for the issuance of a certificate of compliance relating to equal employment opportunity practices.
-The certificate is needed by private companies in order to bid on certain state contracts.
-Decision by the court.
+Establishes a new fee of \$25 for filing a motion or response to a motion in civil, family (excluding child support cases), and guardianship cases. - 3.
+3 Conciliation court fee.
+Establishes a flat \$50 filing fee for conciliation court actions. - 4.
+Appellate filing fee.
+Increases the fee for filing an appeal from \$250 to \$500. - 5 Decision by the court. - Subd.

-Subd.
 1. Written decisions required.
 Removes the requirement that judicial decisions be filed with the court administrator within 90 days of submission.
-Allows the chief justice to establish when filing of judgments must be done.
+Allows the chief justice to establish when filing of judgments must be done. - Subd.

-Subd.
 2. Board of judicial standards review.
-Makes a technical amendment and a conforming amendment.
+Makes a technical amendment and a conforming amendment. - Uniform fine schedule.
+Requires the uniform fine schedule to be promulgated no later than September 1 of each year.
+Makes the schedule effective January 1 of each year.
+Statute